MrFriendCS/MrFriendCS.github.io/H-CS-SDD.md

     line = file.readline()
 ```

-Increase the index of where the next element will be stored.
+Increase the index of where the next record will be stored.

 ``` python
     index = index + 1